sofmeright/stagefreight-oci/README.md

 - Open issues with ideas, bugs, or feature requests

 ## License
-- Distributed under the MIT License.
+- Distributed under the GNU-2.0 License.